x41v3r/notebook/Python/Python.md

 print(name)
 ```

-> Notice: we can only concatenate str to str.
+> Notice: Using plus sign, we can only concatenate str to str.

 ```python
 name = "Yixuan Chen"